DockittDockitt

 How to Make a Scanned PDF Searchable with OCR

-1. Go to the Dockitt OCR PDF tool.
+1. Open the Dockitt OCR PDF tool in your browser.

-2. Click 'Choose PDF' and upload your scanned PDF document.
+2. Click 'Choose PDF' or drag and drop your scanned PDF into the upload area.

-5. Open the file in any PDF viewer and try using Ctrl+F (or Cmd+F on Mac) to search for text — it should now work.
+5. Open the file in any PDF viewer and press Ctrl+F on Windows or Cmd+F on Mac to search for text.
+If OCR worked correctly, the search should find words on the page.

 Common problems